fsantanna/dceu/doc/manual-out.md

 the associated block, before testing the condition again.
 When the condition is false, the loop terminates.

-There is no `break` expression in Ceu, which can be substituted by a proper test condition or [`throw-catch`](#exceptions) pair.
+There is no `break` statement in Ceu, which can be substituted by a proper test condition or [`throw-catch`](#exceptions) pair.

 All other loops and iterators may be expressed in terms of `loop if`.